Search by Provider Name

 FAMILY RELIEF NURSERY

-Relief nurseries provide parenting education, support through home visits, and group activities.
+Provides parenting education, support through home visits, and group activities and intensive case management.
 Children participate in therapeutic classrooms with low adult-child ratios, and families receive home visits that promote healthy parenting and child development.
-Many provide mental health care, counseling for domestic violence and support for adults recovering from addiction.
-The Family Relief Nursery offers respite care on Fridays with priority given to clients on the waitlist.

 2609 SE 136th Avenue